thomasrichardsopenx/slate/source/index.html.md

 Comments can be used to add notes to objects (e.g. line items, creatives, etc.) for other users to see; however, users will not be notified about new comments.
 Furthermore, one can only view comments when in the edit mode of an object.
 If you are using the API to add/edit a comment, the following objects can have comments applied: account, ad, adunit, adunitgroup, audiencesegment, creative, creativetemplate, lineitem, optimization, order, site, deal, floorrule, and package
 Refer to the Working With Comments section for more detailed information on using this feature.
-See also:
-OpenX release notes
-OpenX Ad Exchange for Buyers release notes